-BPTW’s design for Colville Road in Cambridge delivers 69 affordable homes in a variety of houses and apartments for the Cambridge Investment Partnership.
+BPTW’s design for Colville Road in Cambridge delivers 117 affordable houses and apartments in two phases for the Cambridge Investment Partnership.
 The design of the masterplan was driven by a consideration of residents’ and the community’s spatial experience of the site.

 |Client||Cambridge Investment Partnership|

 |Number of Homes||117|